-NOTE: The process often starts when a new open source-based software is selected by engineering or outside vendors while initiating new projects and/or improving existing ones.
+NOTE: The process often starts when new open source software is selected by engineering or outside vendors while initiating new projects and/or improving existing ones.

 Analyzing Proposed Open Source Usage

-As previously mentioned, the open source review team consists of legal, open source code scanning and consultation specialists, and based on the company or project size, these roles may vary.
+As previously mentioned, the open source review team consists of legal, open source code scanning and consultation specialists.
+Based on the company or project size, these roles may vary.
 In smaller organizations, a legal or consultation specialist can act alone as an individual contributor for all the activities, whereas in mid-size or large companies there may be multiple roles and people assigned to handle each activity individually.